eellpp/pubScratchpad/Finance/investment/realEstate/realestate_investment_notes.md

 “The first home may not be the one you want the most.
 But at least you get on the property ladder and then you slowly climb up.”

 ### 3-3-5 rule for house buying
-The first is the 3-3-5 rule, popularised by property blogger Property Soul and often criticised for being too conservative.

 Following the ‘3-3-5’ means you meet all of the following criteria:

 1. You should have 30% of your capital ready before you purchase your property